-Further, firms should maintain a control framework where they manage credit risk and identify and address all relevant risks covering the extension of credit to their customers and counterparties.
-Weaknesses within the firm’s risk management and control processes could result in a firm incorrectly capturing its exposure to credit risk.
-In particular, Exchange Act Rule 17a-3(a)(23) requires firms that meet specified thresholds to make and keep current records documenting the credit, market and liquidity risk management controls established and maintained by the firm to assist it in analyzing and managing the risks associated with its business.
+Further, member firms should maintain a control framework where they manage credit risk and identify and address all relevant risks covering the extension of credit to their customers and counterparties.
+Weaknesses within the firm’s risk management and control processes could result in a member firm incorrectly capturing its exposure to credit risk.
+In particular, Exchange Act Rule 17a-3(a)(23) requires member firms that meet specified thresholds to make and keep current records documenting the credit, market and liquidity risk management controls established and maintained by the firm to assist it in analyzing and managing the risks associated with its business.

 - Does your firm maintain a robust internal control framework to capture, measure, aggregate, manage, supervise and report credit risk?

 - Does your firm review whether it is accurately capturing its credit risk exposure, maintain approval and documented processes for increases or other changes to assigned credit limits, and monitor exposure to affiliated counterparties?